mwilliamson/node-graphjoiner/README.md

 ## Example

-Let's say we have a SQL database which we access using Knex.
+Let's say we have a SQL database.
 A book has an ID, a title and an author ID.
 An author has an ID and a name.